 Tai-chi chuan (taijiquan) is a Chinese martial art that uses the 'six harmonies' motion system of internal martial arts.
 It is so named for the expression of yin and yang within those movements.
 Characterised by the slow movements of the foundation forms, tai-chi is unique among martial arts in that it is more frequently practiced for its health benefits than for the attainment of fighting skills.

 Internal martial arts utilise a system of relaxed movement in which all the parts of the body move as one unit while presenting a perfect posture to any applied forces at all times ("peng-jing").
-The combination of structure or ground path and relaxation enables energy to pass though the body without encountering resistance and allows the body to function more efficiently.
+The combination of structure and relaxation creates a 'ground path' that enables energy to pass though the body without encountering resistance and allows the body to function more efficiently.

 In tai-chi this movement can be expressed in two ways; as circular movement or as a snake like movement ('opening' and 'closing' the body).
 The two can also be combined.
 Pivotal to this type of movement is a part of the body the Chinese call the "tan-tien" which is situated below the navel about a third of the way in from the front to back.
 This is regarded as being the physical centre of the body.
 It plays a multiple role connecting the internal to the external by being a focal point for the mind, the controller of the breath, the center of rotation of circular movement, an internal end point of the connective tissues that control 'opening' and 'closing', as well as controlling the alignment and manipulation of the ground path.